andalf0815/dearDiary/README.md

 **Dear Diary** is a light digital diary which is client - server based

-It's necessary to create a user
+It's optimized for a PC with a Microsoft Edge or a Google Chrome Browser but i'ts possible to use it also on a Smartphone.

 ## Dependencies